comunica/Article-SSWS2020-AMF/content/related-work.md

 Client-side query engines can detect this AMF metadata, and use it to test the membership of triples.
-In order to reduce unneeded data transfer to clients that are unable to handle AMF metadata, the actual binary AMFs are included out-of-band behind a link in the metadata.
+In order to reduce unneeded data transfer to clients that are unable to handle AMF metadata, the actual binary AMFs are included out-of-band behind a metadata link.
 Clients can skip many membership requests by ruling out true negatives (because of the 100% recall of AMFs), leaving only HTTP requests to distinguish false from true positives (because of the <100% precision).
-The results of this work show that there is a significant decrease in the number of HTTP requests when AMFs are used, at the cost of only a small increase in server load.
+The results of this work show that there is a significant decrease in HTTP requests when AMFs are used, at the cost of only a small increase in server load.
-However,
-even though the _number_ of HTTP requests was lower, the _total execution time increased_ for most queries, because of the long server delays when generating AMFs.
+Even though the _number_ of HTTP requests was lower, the _total execution time increased_ for most queries, because of the long server delays when generating AMFs.
 In this work, we aim to solve this problem of higher execution times.